Amjad Khan (cricketer, born 1980)

 Amjad Khan (born 14 October 1980) is an international cricketer and barrister.
-Born in Denmark, he represents the country of his birth in international cricket, while also playing a single Test and Twenty20 International for England in 2009.
+Born in Denmark, he represents the country of his birth in international cricket, while also playing a single Test and a Twenty20 International for England in 2009.
 In a county cricket career lasting over a decade, he played for Kent and Sussex.

 Early life

 Khan was born in Frederiksberg, a suburb of Copenhagen.
 He is the son of Pakistani parents Aslam and Raisa, who immigrated to Denmark in the 1970s.
 He was educated at the Falkonergårdens Gymnasium.

 Khan took up cricket at the age of six and played his early cricket for Kjøbenhavns Boldklub.
 As a teenager, he was regarded as one of the quickest bowlers in Denmark.

 English county cricket

 Khan was brought to the attention of Kent County Cricket Club by Ole Mortensen, a friend and former teammate of Kent coach John Wright.
 In his first full season at Kent County Cricket Club, in 2002, he claimed 63 wickets.
-He failed to regain his form for the next two seasons, taking a combined total of 31 wickets.
+He failed to retain his form over the next two seasons, taking a combined total of 31 wickets.

-In the seasons that followed, Khan performed better, taking 55 wickets in 2005 before recording 34 the season after, despite missing almost half of it through injury.
+In the seasons that followed, Khan performed better, taking 55 wickets in 2005 and 34 the season after, despite missing almost half of it through injury.
 In December 2006, Khan was awarded British citizenship, which made him eligible to be selected for England.
 It only took one month for the English selectors to recognise him, when they named him as part of a 14-man England 'A' squad to tour Bangladesh.
 Subsequently, he was named in the 30-man World Cup squad, although he was not selected in the final squad when it was halved to 15.

-At the end of February 2007, it was revealed that Khan had been ruled out for the entire 2007 season, after having surgery on his cruciate ligaments.
+At the end of February 2007, Khan was ruled out for the entire 2007 season, after having surgery on his cruciate ligaments.
 However, following the 2008 season, Khan was named as one of the members of the "Development squad" of fringe players, to be sent to India as back-ups to the main England squad, because he had "impressed with his pace and swing".

 He gave away 16 runs in his first and only over during the Twenty20 Cup Semi-final, where Marcus Trescothick smashed four successive boundaries.